Laparoscopic and Robotic Cancer Surgery: Liver & Pancreatic Cancer Surgeon NYC

 Please contact our NYC office for a detailed evaluation of your case.

-For more information pertaining to Laparoscopic and Robotic Surgery or to schedule a consultation with the Laparoscopic and Robotic Cancer Surgeon, please feel free to contact the NYC Liver, Pancreatic & Bile Duct Oncological Surgeon, Dmitri Alden, MD, FACS, today by phoning his New York office (212) 434-6216 or emailing the surgeon using the eForm on the right.
+For more information pertaining to Laparoscopic and Robotic Surgery or to schedule a consultation with the Laparoscopic and Robotic Cancer Surgeon, please feel free to contact the NYC Liver, Pancreatic & Bile Duct Oncological Surgeon, Dmitri Alden, MD, FACS, today by phoning his New York office (212) 434-6216 or contacting us online.